skyline69/balatro-mod-manager/README.md

 Feel free to check the [Balatro Mod Index](https://github.com/skyline69/balatro-mod-index) repo and look at the README to know how to process.

-# Listing your mod with Mod Manager?
+# Listing your mod with Mod Manager
-This program makes use of a list of mods served from another GitHub Repository.

 >Is your Mod missing from ModManager?

+This program makes use of a list of mods served from another GitHub Repository, which explains why your new mod may not appear in the app.

-This is an easy fix!
-Justadd your mod to the central list by sending a pull request to the Balatro Mod Index project, found here [Balatro Mod Index](https://github.com/skyline69/balatro-mod-index).
+Fortunately, this is an easy fix!
+Just add your mod to the central list by sending a pull request to the Balatro Mod Index project, found here [Balatro Mod Index](https://github.com/skyline69/balatro-mod-index).

 # Code Signing